hcpreet/Starapp/README.md

 # Overview
-The experiment application is for iflix.
-This application submits 5 start ratings for iflix titles.
+The experiment application is samle.
+This application submits 5 start ratings for video titles.

 # StarApp